-The applicant is to justify that the proposed project increases domestic competitiveness and aligns with U.S. priorities.20 Applicants must identify and justify appropriate target metrics for their technology and application, and clearly describe how the proposed manufacturing route will satisfy them.
-Metrics should be specific to the proposed component(s) and process(es).
-Workplan The Workplan should include a summary of the Project Objectives, (Approximately 40% of Technical Scope, Work Breakdown Structure (WBS), Milestones, Go/No-Go the Technical Volume) decision points, and Project Schedule.
+The Workplan should include a summary of the Project Objectives, Technical Scope, Work Breakdown Structure (WBS), Milestones, Go/No-Go decision points, and Project Schedule.
 A detailed SOPO is separately requested.
-The Workplan should contain the following information: Project Objectives: The applicant should provide a clear and concise (high-level) statement of the goals and objectives of the project as well as the expected outcomes.
-Technical Scope Summary: The applicant should provide a summary description of the overall work scope and approach to achieve the objective(s).
+The Workplan should contain the following information:

+- Project Objectives: The applicant should provide a clear and concise (high-level) statement of the goals and objectives of the project as well as the expected outcomes. - Technical Scope Summary: The applicant should provide a summary description of the overall work scope and approach to achieve the objective(s).
 The overall work scope is to be divided by performance periods that are separated by discrete, approximately annual decision points (see below for more information on Go/No-Go decision points).
-The applicant should describe the specific expected end result of each performance period, including milestones in the Community Benefits Plan.
-WBS and Task Description Summary: The Workplan should describe the work to be accomplished and how the applicant will achieve the milestones, will accomplish the final project goal(s), and will produce all deliverables.
+The applicant should describe the specific expected end result of each performance period, including milestones in the Community Benefits Plan. - WBS and Task Description Summary: The Workplan should describe the work to be accomplished and how the applicant will achieve the milestones, will accomplish the final project goal(s), and will produce all deliverables.
 The Workplan is to be structured with a hierarchy of performance period (approximately annual), task and subtasks, which is typical of a standard WBS for any project.
 The Workplan shall contain a concise description of the specific activities to be conducted over the life of the project.
 The description shall be a full explanation and disclosure of the project being proposed (i.e., a statement such as "we will then complete a proprietary process" is unacceptable).
 It is the applicant's responsibility to prepare an adequately detailed task plan to describe the proposed project and the plan for addressing the objectives of this FOA.
 The summary provided should be consistent with the SOPO.
-The SOPO will contain a more detailed description of the WBS and tasks.
-Milestone Summary: The applicant should provide a summary of appropriate milestones throughout the project to demonstrate success.
-A milestone may be either a progress measure (which can be activity based) or a SMART technical milestone.
-SMART
+The SOPO will contain a more detailed description of the WBS and tasks. - Milestone Summary: The applicant should provide a summary of appropriate milestones throughout the project to demonstrate success.
+A milestone may be either a progress measure (which can be activity based) or a Specific, Measurable, Attainable, Realistic, and Timely (SMART) technical milestone.
+SMART milestones should be Specific, Measurable, Achievable, Relevant, and Timely, and must demonstrate a technical achievement rather than simply completing a task.
+Unless otherwise specified in the FOA, the minimum requirement is that each project must have at least one milestone per quarter for the duration of the project with at least one SMART technical milestone per year (depending on the project, more milestones may be necessary to comprehensively demonstrate progress).
+The applicant should also provide the means by which the milestone will be verified.
+The summary provided should be consistent with the Milestone Summary Table in the SOPO.